alanjones2/Alan-Jones-article-code/data-assistant/readme.md

-This folder contains the code and data to support the article above.
+This folder contains the code and data to support the article linked to the title above.

 ### Description and files